 A while back I wrote about the superstar effect, the phenomenon where top performers (celebrities, athletes, singers, etc.) get disproportionately more earnings than the rest in their field.
 The superstar effect is typically used to describe people in media-based professions, and it focuses on earning differences only.

-The market leader effect is similar to the superstar effect but more all-encompassing, referring to the phenomenon where the top company, brand, or person in a field (the market leader) tends to get significantly more rewards, as opposed to marginally more rewards, than all other players in their field.
+The market leader effect is similar to the superstar effect but more all-encompassing, referring to the phenomenon where the top company, brand, or person in a field (the market leader) tends to get significantly more rewards, as opposed to marginally more rewards, than all the other players in their field.
 These rewards refer to everything, from earnings, to market appeal, to industry attention, to industry support, to market opportunities.

 For example, when you talk about sales distribution among top-selling brands, most will assume a proportional distribution where the #1 brand does marginally better than the #2 brand, #2 does marginally better than #3, and so on.
 See chart below:

 However, that’s often not the case.
-Often times, the market leader takes majority of the share in the market, with a significant (not marginal) lead over the second player (and hence the rest of the market).
+Often times, the market leader takes majority share in the market, with a significant (not marginal) lead over the second player (and hence the rest of the market).
 See below:

-It’s the 80/20 rule in action basically, where 20% of causes contribute to 80% of effects.
+It’s the 80/20 rule basically, where 20% of causes contribute to 80% of effects.
 Here, the top player in any industry usually acquires majority of the gains in that industry.
 In a highly competitive and fragmented industry, this market leader effect can extend to the top few players (as opposed to just the top player).
 This effect can be seen

 - In the carbonated soft drinks market, Coca-cola is #1 with a 42.4% share — 53% larger than #2 player PepsiCo with 27.7% share and 2.5 times the size of #3 player Dr. Pepper Snapple with 16.9% share.
 These three brands together take up a whooping 87% share, dominating the soft drinks market.
 (Source)